-In terms of the project team, ChildHub has a regional project coordinator, a regional project officer, three staff who deal with Quality and Accountability, incl.
-M&E aspects (one in the past, and two presently), a dedicated knowledge manager and eight local project coordinators (national associates) who are expected to be closely involved during the evaluation.
-In addition, ChildHub has some 160 resource people in the eight countries in total (appr.
-40 resource people in total in Kosovo and Moldova) who are closely involved in the project as an external contributor while they are also semi-internal collaborators.
-A sample of the resource people should also be considered for involvement in the evaluation.
-A sample of additional professionals who have benefitted from ChildHub activities may also be proposed for consultation, if proposed within the methodology, access to whom will be facilitated by the national associates.
+In terms of the project team, ChildHub has a regional project coordinator, a regional project officer, two staff who deal with Quality and Accountability, incl.
+M&E aspects, a dedicated knowledge manager and eight local project coordinators (national associates) who are expected to be closely involved during the study preparation.
+ChildHub also has some 160 resource people (all child protection professionals or system stakeholders) in each country who are closely involved in the project as an external contributor.
+At the same time, they are also semi-internal collaborators and benefit from ChildHub's activities.
+A sample of the resource people should be considered for involvement in the data collection.
+A sample of additional professionals who have benefitted from ChildHub activities should also be considered for data collection, access to whom will be facilitated by the national project associates.